All large Egyptian companies need to join the country’s e-invoicing system before July 2021.

 The timeliness of Egyptian e-invoicing

 Mandatory e-invoicing in Egypt is being introduced in stages.
 The first phase, from November 2020, covered 134 companies.
 In February 2021 an additional 347 businesses joined the system.
 From July 2021 all large Egyptian taxpayers will need to start using e-invoicing.
-By 2022 electronic invoicing will become mandatory for all companies operating in Egypt.
+By 2022 implementation of e-invoicing is still continue with the target companies operating in Egypt.

 It is also worth underlining that any businesses working with the government (B2G model) need to start using e-invoicing as of July 2021 at the latest, regardless of their size.
 Otherwise, they will no longer be allowed to trade with public bodies.